PajaStef/projectmcbash/README.md

 UPDATE LOGS
 -----------------------------
-5/25/22: added so script creates another script for easier startup of the server(start.sh) 20/1/23: complete update to all messages, added error handling
+5/25/22: added so script creates another script for easier startup of the server(start.sh)

+20/1/23: complete update to all messages, added error handling

+21/06/24 added a feature to the script that allows you to automatically enable support for cracked accounts on the server.